hth/receipt/tools/ssl/readme.txt

 3. In server.xml point the 'keyStoreFile' attribute to the location of  'domain_keystore.jks' file and provide the password.

+4. Don't forget to add the receiptofi.com to hosts file with ip address example
+    192.168.XXX.XXX	receiptofi.com

 In server.xml there is no need to set the alias as 'tomcat'.
 Tomcat considered to be default.